daostack/subgraph/README.md

 network="<TARGET_NETWORK>"
 subgraph="<YOUR_SUBGAPH_NAME>"

 # Not necessary for Docker deployment
 graph_node="https://api.thegraph.com/deploy/"
 ipfs_node="https://api.thegraph.com/ipfs/"
 access_token=<YOUR_ACCESS_TOKEN>

 # Not necessary for The Graph server
 postgres_password=<YOUR_PASSWORD>
 ethereum_node="https://<TARGET_NETWORK>.infura.io/<INFURA-KEY>"
 ```

 3. Run: ``npm run deploy``

+## Release subgraph images on docker hub

+The repository provides a `release.sh` script that will:
+- (re)start the docker containers and deploy the subgraph
+- save the image and push it to docker hub under `daostack/subgraph-postgres:${network}-${migration-version}-${subgraph-version}`